Q1. What is a quarantine?

 A1.
 A quarantine is a temporary rule intended to help prevent a potentially dangerous or destructive pest or disease organism from spreading outside a known infested area into new areas.
 In the case of emerald ash borer (EAB), the quarantine is designed to limit the movement of potentially infested firewood or other materials such as live ash trees that might harbor EAB larvae.

 Q2.
 What areas of Minnesota are currently quarantined for emerald ash borer?

 A2.
 See the most current EAB quarantine in Minnesota.

 A3.
 The following are three categories of regulated articles:

-- Ash trees (Fraxinus spp.), ash limbs and branches, ash stumps and roots, ash logs, ash lumber, ash chips, ash bark chips, and
+- Ash trees (Fraxinus spp.), ash limbs and branches, ash stumps and roots, ash logs, ash chips, ash bark chips

 Q4.
 What is the definition of firewood?

 A4.
 Firewood means wood cut to lengths less than four feet long.
 This includes firewood cut for personal use.